Plectronoceras

 Plectronoceras is the earliest known shelled cephalopod, dating to the Late Cambrian.
 None of the fossils are complete, and none show the apex or aperture of the shell.
 Approximately half of its shell was filled with septa; 7 were recorded in a 2 cm shell.
 Its shell contains transverse septa separated by about half a millimetre, with a siphuncle on its concave side.
 Its morphology matches closely to that hypothesised for the last common ancestor of all cephalopods.

 Plectronoceras is the type genus of the family Plectronoceratidae.
-Fossils of Plectronoceras have been found in the San Saba Limestone of Texas.
+Fossils of Plectronoceras have been found in the San Saba Limestone of Texas and the Yunnan Province of China.